theforeman/theforeman.org/contribute.md

 ### Submit Patches
 Please make sure there is a Redmine issue open for the change you are going to submit, as you will want to reference it in your commit message; this is very helpful when generating release notes.

-1. Fork theforeman/foreman (https://github.com/theforeman/foreman) to a personal github account https://help.github.com/articles/fork-a-repo
+1. Fork [theforeman/foreman](https://github.com/theforeman/foreman) to a personal github account.
+This will create a "foreman" repo under your Github username.
-Should end up with a repo of <username>/foreman
 2. Clone the fork you just created to your development system: `git clone https://github.com/<username>/foreman.git`
 3. Reference theforeman/foreman as upstream: